How to Hire a Marketing Person: 8 Top Marketing Skills to Look For • Toggl Hire

 Steve Jobs

-Here’s a short, helpful video from HubSpot on how to conduct effective market research:
+Here’s a short, helpful video from HubSpot on how to conduct effective market research.
+This is the kind of work you can expect a great marketing hire to be able to do for you:

 3. Analytical skills

-The ability to think logically and use data to continually improve on outputs, like social media campaigns or website traffic, is essential in today’s data-driven workplace.
+The ability to think logically and use data to continually improve outputs, such as social media campaigns or website traffic, is essential in today’s data-driven workplace.
+In fact, analytical skills are one of the most in-demand skills this year.

 What are analytical skills?